 Some people wash and wax their cars, making sure that the finish is exactly as clean and shiny as the day they bought the car.
 The art car movement goes in entirely the other direction.

-In Houston this art car culture is a deep-rooted part of the city.
-Growing out of a long Houston tradition of outsider art, in 1986 eleven art cars were exhibited alongside the Fruitmobile (the first of the Houston art cars, made to be auctioned) at The Orange Show.
-By April, 1988, the Houston art car culture was in full swing when the first official art car parade in the U.S. took place there with 40 cars participating; it was seen by over two thousand onlookers.
+In Houston, art car culture is a deep-rooted part of the city.
+Growing out of a long Houston tradition of outsider art, eleven art cars were exhibited alongside the Fruitmobile (the first of the Houston art cars made for auction) at The Orange Show in 1986.
+By April 1988, Houston art car culture was in full swing; when the first official art car parade in the U.S. took place, there with 40 cars participating and it was seen by over two thousand onlookers.

 The Art Car Museum aims to make this art form available to be appreciated year-round.
 It opened in 1998 and remains the largest art car parade in the world.
 Known as the “Garage Mahal,” the museum was founded by artists James and Ann Harithas.
 Their collections include non-car-based art by Houston’s art car artists, as well as a “collection of cars, bicycles, motorcycles, roller-skates, and many other types of motorized and human-powered vehicles all decorated in various themes.”
 Among the best cars in the museum are Rex Rabbit, a giant rabbit-shaped car clutching a basket of eggs; Faith, by David Best, complete with a water-buffalo head in place of longhorns; and the giant roach-shaped “Roachster.”